 How is ownership divided?

 Once you’ve decided to start a PC, determine how to divide ownership by designating initial shareholders.

 How should the PC be managed?

 Create an internal management structure for your PC.
 Your board of directors and CEO are typically at the top of the management structure.
 The organization flows downward from that point.

-Choose a name for your Indiana professional corporation
+Step 1: Choose a name for your Indiana PC

 Choosing a name for your PC can be tricky.
 Opt for something catchy and memorable that falls within state naming restrictions.

 Your company name must include “professional corporation,” “professional service corporation,” “PC,” or the “PSC” designation.
 The name you choose must align with your business structure and industry.
 It may only include the word “medical” if its shareholders are licensed physicians.